Mikuelify/Skyrat-tg/modular_skyrat/modules/necromorphs/_TODO.md

 -  Abilities
 	-  Need to adjust /datum/extensions to /datum/action

--  Corruption / Growth
+- Marker Gamemode (Player Controlled)

+	- Link the Gamemode Marker to the Blob Marker Core, When active, the marker should act as the blob core and continue.
+It shouldnt just appear like blob can.
+It requires the machine/obj form to trigger, the AI Core can have more options.
+The player controlled should be more of a gamemode then random event.
+		- On activation whether by the timer, or by admin, it should poll ghost to find someone to be the master.
+If no master can be found, then it should remain dormant resetting its activation timer.
+		- Requires spawn points on map creation, whether it can spawn as one of the following
+			- Lavaland Loot
+			- Station Storage
+			- Station Engine
-	-  Mechanics
+			- Cargo Crate
-		-  Movement Slowdown
+			- Shard Spawn
-	-  Sprites
+			- Construction
-		-  Need to add animation to the sprite.
+		- Needs to be able to move before activation.
-		-  Need damaged states.
-		-  Needs Edge state overlay.
-		-  Needs wall state overlay
-		-  Need vent, door overlay.
-		-  Need to add slow opacity forming
-		-  Need to add early stage vine- like growth
-	-  Sounds
-		-  Growth Sounds
+			- Once activated it is anchored and can no longer move.

--  Marker (Player)
+	-  Marker[Master] (Player)
 		-  Need to finalize all marker extra structures
 		-  Need Necroshop
 		-  Needs abilities
 		-  Needs Signals
 		-  Blob Code
 			-  Needs to be refactored specifically for Necromorph Master
 			-  Remove all prior reference to blob.
 			-  Biomass generation
 		- Engine Status
 			- Containment
 			- Power Generation
 			- Required
 				- R&D
 					- Can operate the activation and management tools.
 				- Engineering
 					- Can build the containment system.
 			- Causes hallucinations.

+		- Admin Controls
+			- Activate
+			- Deactivate
+			- Toggle Activation Timer
+			- Set Timer
+				- Adjust Timer
+			- Change Biomass
+			- Max number of Necromorphs

+	-  Corruption / Growth
+		-  Mechanics
+			-  Movement Slowdown
+			- Necromorph Spawn points
+		-  Sprites
+			-  Need to add animation to the sprite.
+			-  Need damaged states.
+			-  Needs Edge state overlay.
+			-  Needs wall state overlay
+			-  Need vent, door overlay.
+			-  Need to add slow opacity forming
+			-  Need to add early stage vine- like growth
+		-  Sounds
+			-  Growth Sounds
+		- Statistics
+			- Growth Tracking
+			- Structure Tracking

 -  Marker (AI)
 	-  Need to finalize all marker extra structures
+	- Create Marker shard version, that can trigger a minor outbreak similar to the blob core setup now.

 ideally you'd want to get rid of the human subtype